nsk6704/IAVLP/README.md

 - **Minimax with α-β Pruning**: Interactive game tree visualization with alpha-beta pruning demonstration
 - **Hill Climb Search**: Explore local search optimization techniques through visualization

+### Sorting Algorithms

+- **Quick Sort**: Animated divide‑and‑conquer sorting with pivot selection and partition steps
+- **Merge Sort**: Visualize recursive splitting and merging of subarrays
+- **Heap Sort**: Interactive heap construction and extraction to demonstrate in‑place sorting

 ### Theory of Computation

 - **Regular Expression to Finite Automata**: Visualize how regular expressions are converted to finite automata using Thompson's construction algorithm